Parents/Guardians Choosing A School

 Special schools

-Special schools have a lower student-teacher ratio specified according to category of disability.
+Special schools have a lower student-teacher ratio according to category of disability.
 This means that classes have small numbers of students.
-A special school for students with a moderate general learning disability for example, has one teacher for every eight students.

-View our School Information Map on our SENO webpage to find a Special School in your area.
+View our School Information Map on our SENO webpage to find a special school in your area.

 School Information Map